 How to Hide Google Search History and Stop It From Tracking?

-Internet users know that the websites they visit can track and monitor their activity online.
-However, very few people understand the real depth of this persistent digital intrusion into our lives.
+Internet users know websites can track their activity.
+But few understand how deep this digital intrusion goes.

-So, how do you shield yourself from its pervasive and intrusive eyes?
+So, how can you protect yourself from Google’s watchful eyes?

 Switch to DuckDuckGo